terraform-ibm-modules/stack-ibm-retrieval-augmented-generation/README.md

 1. From the **Security** panel, select the authentication method that you want to use to deploy your architecture.

-    Add the API key from the prerequisites in [Before you begin](#before-you-begin).
+    Add the API key from the prerequisites in [Before you begin](#before-you-begin) or choose **Create an API key**.
 1. In the **Security** > **Authentication** tab in the **Configure** section, select the API key.
 1. Enter values for required fields from the **Required** tab.

-    1. Enter a prefix.
+    1. Enter a prefix, or choose the default one.
 This prefix is added to the beginning of the name of most resources that are created by the deployable architecture.
 The prefix helps to make sure that the resource names are unique, and it avoids clashes with other resources in the same account.
 1. Review values for optional fields from the **Optional** tab:

     1. Specify the `signing_key` variable from the prerequisites in [Before you begin](#before-you-begin).